 How to Make Mascarpone Dip

-Friends!
-This recipe is so easy it’s basically like a non-recipe, but since we’re here for recipes let’s just go with it.
+But since we’re here for recipes let’s go with it.
 It’s so easy and ready in less than 5 minutes with no special equipment (yes, there is no mixer required!).

 I recommend bringing the mascarpone out of the fridge about 5-10 minutes before you want to make the dip so that it can warm up slightly.